christinajoshi/React-Cooking/README.md

 ## Notes on comments

 Massive number of comments to help learn.
-In the workplace before anything goes to production or sometimes even development, I remove unnecessary comments.
+In the workplace before anything goes to production or sometimes even testing, I remove unnecessary comments.